konfound-project/konfound/joss-paper/paper.md

 ### **pkonfound**

 This function quantifies the sensitivity for analyses which have already been conducted, such as in an already-published study or from analysis carried out using other software.
-This function calculates how much bias there must be in an estimate to invalidate/sustain an inference, which can be interpreted as the percentage of cases that would have to be replaced (with cases for which the predictor had no effect on the outcome) to invalidate the inference.
+This function calculates how much bias there must be in an estimate to invalidate/sustain an inference, which can be interpreted as the percentage of cases that would have to be replaced (e.g., with cases for which the predictor had no effect on the outcome) to invalidate the inference.
 It also calculates the impact of an omitted variable necessary to invalidate/sustain an inference for a regression coefficient, where impact is defined as the correlation between omitted variable and focal predictor x correlation between omitted variable and outcome.

 #### *ITCV example for a regression analysis*

-For this example, the following parameters from a regression analysis would be entered into the `pkonfound` function: unstandardized beta coefficient for the predictor of interest (`est_eff` = 2), estimated standard error (`std_err` = .4), sample size (`n_obs` = 100), and the number of covariates (`n_covariates` = 3), as follows:
+For this example, the following estimated quantities from an estimated regression model would be entered into the `pkonfound` function: unstandardized beta coefficient for the predictor of interest (`est_eff` = 2), estimated standard error (`std_err` = .4), sample size (`n_obs` = 100), and the number of covariates (`n_covariates` = 3), as follows:

     pkonfound(2, .4, 100, 3, index = "IT")